Validator Operations Guide

 Planned Maintenance

-When performing planned maintenance:
+When performing planned maintenance, to minimize potential impact:

-# Notify delegators (recommended at least 24h in advance)
+- Notify delegators (recommended at least 24h in advance)

-# Consider posting to:
+Consider posting to:

-# - Social media channels
+- Social media channels

-# - Validator website
+- Validator website

-# Gracefully stop the validator
+# Gracefully stop the node

 sudo systemctl stop seid